Trump expected to sign new travel ban order

-President Donald Trump is preparing to sign a revised executive order temporarily barring the entry of people from certain Muslim-majority countries and halting the nation's refugee program.
+A revised executive order temporarily barring the entry of people from certain Muslim-majority countries and halting the nation's refugee program is set to go to President Donald Trump soon.

 A White House official says plans to roll out the order are on track for Monday.
 The official insisted on anonymity in order to discuss the order ahead of the official announcement.

-The new order has been in the works since shortly after a federal court blocked Trump's initial effort, but the administration has repeatedly pushed back the signing.
+The administration has repeatedly pushed back the signing as it has worked to better coordinate with the agencies that it will need to implement the ban.
+The new order has been in the works since shortly after a federal court blocked Trump's initial effort.

 Trump administration officials have said the new order aims to overcome the legal challenges to the first.
 Its goal will be the same: keep would-be terrorists out of the United States while the government reviews the vetting system for refugees and visa applicants from certain parts of the world.